-You can save money on heating and cooling costs by avoiding continually turning your thermostat’s temperature up and down.
-A programmable thermostat helps you save by programming a comfortable temperature for when you’re home and a less comfortable temperature when you’re away or asleep.
+You can save money on heating and cooling costs by avoiding acting on the impulse to turn your thermostat’s temperature up and down.
+A programmable thermostat helps save money by allowing you to set and automatically maintain a comfortable temperature for when you’re home and a less-comfortable temperature you’re away or asleep.

-Programmable thermostats can save a home about $180 a year in energy costs, according to Consumer Reports.
-For the most savings, choose a simple device.
+Programmable thermostats can save a home about $180 a year in energy costs, according to Consumer Reports’ thermostat buying guide.
+For the best savings, choose a simple device.

 7. Inspect electrical outlets and cords

-If you have problems with lights flickering, warm fixtures or switches, and outlets that sometimes don’t work, it’s time to hire a licensed electrician to inspect for potentially hazardous wiring problems.
+If you have problems with lights flickering, warm fixtures or switches, or outlets that sometimes don’t work, hire a licensed electrician to inspect for potentially hazardous wiring problems.

 Smoke detectors save lives.
 Detectors and batteries are cheap, so it’s just a matter of remembering to clean and test each detector monthly and install new batteries every six months, as the American Red Cross recommends.